YousifHmada/hacienda/README.md

-## CRC implementation (CSE-2019) Ain-Shams University
+## CRC implementation

 **How to use:**
-- Download the source code files from the [CRC ](https://github.com/AbdelrhmanMagdy/CSE-Networks/tree/master/CRC_Algorithm).
+- Download the executable files from the [dist.zip].
 - Run the executable files